• Home

 An Easy Guide to Learning How to Draw Letters in 3D

 In this tutorial, we will be covering the basics of how to transform normal letters into three dimensions.
-This is an entry-level guide on how to make letters 3D block letters.
+This is an entry-level guide on how to make letters 3D block letters, also suitable for kids.
 We will find that the process is quite simple and once we understand the general principles of how letters are turned into 3D letters, we will develop an instinct for adding dimension to letters from here on out.
+You will only need a pen, pencil and eraser, as well as a ruler and that’s it.,

 What to Know Before Drawing Letters in 3D